Enneagram Type Four People are Sensitive and Withdrawn

 You notice a Type 5 – The Investigator wing in a Four when you find them on the more introverted, unconventional, and private side of this personality type.

-They are quieter about their ideas than their counterparts with Three Wings, less interested in status and putting their ideas into action.
+They are quieter about their ideas than their counterparts with Three Wings, less interested in status, and more interested in putting their ideas into action.

 They are usually much happier doing their unique things for themselves and nobody else.